Pacific Werribee

 Pacific Werribee (formerly known as Werribee Plaza) is a major regional shopping centre located in the suburb of Hoppers Crossing, approximately 29 km south-west of the Melbourne Central Business District (CBD) in Victoria, Australia.

 On 3 February 2014, it was announced that Werribee Plaza would be rebranded as Pacific Werribee as part of a A$370 million redevelopment.
-The revamped shopping centre includes a two-level Myer Department Store, Gold Class Cinemas, a new Target store, a new Fresh Food Precinct and a relocated Library and Bingo centre..
+The revamped shopping centre includes a two-level Myer Department Store, Gold Class Cinemas, a new Target store, a new Fresh Food Precinct and a relocated Library and Bingo centre.
 The redevelopment of the shopping centre was completed in June 2017.

 According to the Melbourne 2030 Metropolitan Strategy, Pacific Werribee is located in one of twenty-six recognised Principal Activity Centres.

 History

 Werribee Plaza first opened in 1985.

 The centre has had a total of 7 stages of construction over time, with the 7th stage commencing in late 2013.
 The complex was originally in two separate buildings up until the second stage.
 The largest building included fresh food supermarkets and minor stores, while the other was covered by a single floored Myer Store.

 Originally the centre included a 3 levelled entertainment district including La Porchetta located on the Heaths Road Carpark, an Arcade and a Village Cinemas.
-In late 2014 the district was demolished to create the 2 levelled Plaza Tavern, Myer Department Store, Urban Diner, a new Village Cinemas, an Underground Car Parking System for the new Village Cinemas, a Bingo Centre, Library and other huge additions.
+In late 2014, the district was demolished to create the 2 levelled Plaza Tavern, Myer Department Store, Urban Diner, a new Village Cinemas, an Underground Car Parking System for the new Village Cinemas, a Bingo Centre, Library and other huge additions.

 Through the centre's redevelopment, Werribee Plaza/Pacific Werribee has been recategorised twice.

 Before redevelopment Pacific Werribee was originally a regional centre.
-From mid 2015 it was later announced that through construction the centre had been recategorised 'major regional' due to the centre's area growth.
-On the 28th of August it was finally announced Pacific Werribee's redevelopment was complete.
-Due to an addition of area growth and anchor tenants it was officially marked Pacific Werribee a super regional retail complex, but still according to the website, it claims the categorisation hasn't changed.
+From mid 2015, it was later announced that through construction the centre had been recategorised 'major regional' due to the centre's area growth.
+On 28 August, it was announced Pacific Werribee's redevelopment was complete.
+Due to an addition of area growth and anchor tenants it was officially marked Pacific Werribee a super regional retail complex, but still according to the website, it claims the categorisation did not change.